Naqsh-e Rustam

 The tombs are hewn into the rock at a significant height from the base of the hills, and bear the resemblance of crosses, hence the site is locally known as the “Persian Crosses.”
 The necropolis consists of four rock-cut tombs holding the remains of Achaemenid rulers.
 Only one has been identified with certainty: the great Persian king, Darius I. Archaeologists believe the other three kings buried here are Xerxes I, Artaxerxes I, and Darius II.

-At the centre of the cross are openings leading to the chamber where the sarcophagi may have been placed.
-In fact, it is not known whether the bodies were directly placed in a sarcophagus inside the tombs or if the bones were collected from a Tower of Silence and subsequently placed in the tombs, in the traditional Zoroastrian ritual.
+At the center of the cross are openings leading to the chamber where the sarcophagi may have been placed.
+It is not known whether the bodies were directly placed in a sarcophagus inside the tombs or if the bones were collected from a Tower of Silence and subsequently placed in the tombs, in the traditional Zoroastrian ritual.

 Above the openings of each tomb are carvings of kingly figures being anointed by god-like creatures.
 There are other rock carvings below the cross-hewn tombs commemorating various battles that brought the Achaemenid dynasty to prominence.
 One carving actually seems to predate the tombs, suggesting that this ancient site had been used by people even before the Achaemenid Persian Empire.